New Balance running shoes

-The most famous running shoes from New Balance (according to RunRepeat’s Corescore)
+The most famous New Balance running shoes (according to RunRepeat’s CoreScore)

 New Balance whips performance shoes year after year, and they show no signs of slowing down at any rate.
 Throughout the years, the company has introduced products that aim to tickle consumers’ tastes for variety and functionality.
 Now, they have several series and updates to existing rosters, ensuring that their consumer-base is kept sated of their craving for efficient performance footwear.

 Regarding RunRepeat’s CoreScore, it’s a percentage-based scoring system that determines how a running shoe is favored.
 It uses the score-based feedback from reviews and consumers, then averages them to get a cohesive grade.

 Here are some well-known running shoes from New Balance:

 This New Balance running shoe is designed for those who have neutral pronation.
 It features an engineered mesh upper to ensure breathable and form-fitting coverage.
 It also makes use of the much-lauded Fresh Foam midsole to deliver a luxurious underfoot experience that’s ready to absorb impact shock.
 An updated flex groove configuration on the outsole allows the wearer to bend the foot with ease as they go through the gait cycle.